 More on relationship issues:

 Andrea Bonior, Ph.D., is a licensed clinical psychologist, speaker, and media commentator.
-She is the author of the upcoming book Psychology: Essential Thinkers, Classic Theories, and How They Inform Your World, and of The Friendship Fix, and Baggage Check, the longtime mental health column in the Washington Post Express.
-She serves on the faculty of Georgetown University.
+She is the author of the Publisher's Weekly bestseller Psychology: Essential Thinkers, Classic Theories, and How They Inform Your World, and of The Friendship Fix, and Baggage Check, the longtime mental health column in the Washington Post Express.
+She serves on the faculty of Georgetown University and speaks to groups across the country about mental health and relationships.
 Follow her on Facebook or Twitter.

 Photo credit: Robert Vitulano/Flickr Creative Commons